PokoNut/ENGL393H/docs/usage/container.md

 ### Access the Container's Terminal

-Now that your container has launched, you can open a terminal window for access to a Linux command-line, and all its associated tools.
+Now that your container has launched, you can open a terminal window for access to a Linux command line and all its associated tools.
 Keep in mind that since this is a container, most Linux tools will need to be installed manually through apt-get.
-Additionally, containers are ill-suited for certain project like web-development since they have no browser.
+Additionally, containers are unsuitable for certain projects like web development since containers have no browser.

 ![](../../assets/container3.PNG)